This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

 In the end, I love my boys even though we are going through a very trying stage.

 I may often yell or scream at the moment because I feel like I can never keep my house clean anymore.
-However, I have learned after the fact to laugh as a lot of these situations, especially the ones involve material objects.
+However, I have learned after the fact to laugh at a lot of these situations, especially the ones that involve material objects.